-In addition to the mathematical results in a paper, terminology is used and may need to be defined for the reader.
+In addition to the mathematical results in a paper, terminology that you use may need to be defined for the reader.
 Remember that a definition is not a theorem or anything like that.
-It's just a description of a new word.
+It's just a description of a new word, and the word being defined belong in italics (or boldface).
 Here are two definitions.

-Definition 5.5.
+Definition 7.1.
 A geodesic is a curve that locally minimizes lengths between points.

-Definition 5.6.
+Definition 7.2.
 When all the elements in a partially ordered set are comparable to each other, we call it a totally ordered set.